Hereditary completeness for systems of exponentials in weighted $L^2$-spaces: Main result

-Also our technique allows us to suggest that some kind of generalization of Theorem 1.1 in \cite{BBB2} holds for $L^2(w)$.
-For any $1/w \in \mathcal{K}$ and any complete and minimal system of exponentials $\{v_n\}_{n\in \N}$ in $L^2(w)$ let $\{w_n\}_{n \in \N}$ be its biorthogonal system.
+Let us state our main result. $\!$ {\bf Theorem 1}. {\it For any weight $w$ such that $1/w \in \mathcal{K}$, there exists $\Lambda \subseteq \R$ such that the system $\{e^{i\lambda t}\}_{\lambda \in \Lambda} $ is complete and minimal but not hereditarily complete in $L^2(w)$.} $\!$ Furthermore, our technique allows us to conjecture that a generalization of Theorem 1.1 from \cite{BBB2} holds for $L^2(w)$.
+For any $1/w \in \mathcal{K}$ and any complete and minimal system of exponentials $\{v_n\}_{n\in \N}$ in $L^2(w)$, let $\{w_n\}_{n \in \N}$ be its biorthogonal system.
 Consider a partition $\N = A \cup B$ such that $A \cap B = \emptyset$.
-Now we are ready to formulate the question: {\bf Question 1}. {\it Is it true that defect of completeness of a mixed system $\{v_n\}_{n \in A} \cup \{w_n\}_{n \in B}$ is at most finite-dimensional?} The paper is organized as follows: in Section 2 we reformulate the problem in the language of reproducing kernels Hilbert spaces of entire functions.
-In Section 3 we prove Theorem 1.
-Finally, in Section 4 we prove technical lemmas to be used in Section 3.
+We can now formulate the following question: {\bf Question 1}. {\it Is it true that the completeness defect of the mixed system $\{v_n\}_{n \in A} \cup \{w_n\}_{n \in B}$ is finite-dimensional?} The paper is organized as follows: In Section \ref{sect:Prelim}, we reformulate the problem in the language of reproducing kernel Hilbert spaces of entire functions.
+In Section \ref{sect:Proof}, we prove Theorem 1.
+Finally, in Section \ref{sect:Tech}, we prove the technical lemmas to be used in Section \ref{sect:Proof}.